PedroMiguelTorresCarneiro/SIO/README.md

 This project was a key component of the course, allowing students to apply theoretical knowledge to practical scenarios.

-GRADED: **15.6 out of 20** - reflecting a strong understanding and application of the course materials and concepts.
+GRADED: **15.6/20** - reflecting a strong understanding and application of the course materials and concepts.

 ---